Pop Culture Madness!

 • Nielsen company founder Arthur C. Nielsen invented "market share" in 1932, becoming the first to offer market research for media companies

-• And...
-The text This is a work of fiction.
-Any similarity to actual persons, living or dead, is purely coincidental at the end of film credits came about because the Russian prince who killed Rasputin sued MGM for not accurately depicting Rasputin’s murder in their 1932 film Rasputin and the Empress.
+• And… The text This is a work of fiction.
+Any similarity to actual persons, living or dead, is purely coincidental at the end of film credits because the Russian prince who killed Rasputin sued MGM for not accurately depicting Rasputin’s murder in their 1932 film Rasputin and the Empress.

 World Series Champions